 The GCF team also engaged in discussions with Kemitraan and several nationally accredited entities in Indonesia to understand various projects in the forestry and land-use sector.
 As initially intended, GCF seeks to understand the project's on-ground situation and align one project with another to fit national agendas or priorities.

-This mission successfully identified specific steps needed to design quality concept notes, particularly in priority sectors, namely FOLU & energy.
+This visit successfully identified specific steps needed to design quality concept notes, particularly in priority sectors, namely FOLU & energy.
 This aligns with the current priority of the NDA secretariat, which is to develop projects aligned with Indonesia's priority sectors and improve the quality of concept notes developed by DAE.
 Therefore, the Fiscal Policy Agency (BKF) as the National Design Authority (NDA), along with the Global Green Growth Institute (GGGI) as the implementing partner, is ready to provide technical support through the Third Readiness Phase program.